 7. How does causal impedance relate to a process’s ability to evolve or emerge?

-Causal impedance (Z_Ψ) measures how a process adjusts to or resists governing rules.
-Variability can influence impedance, defining how constraints act upon processes.
-Typically, impedance remains fixed and changes occur within the same plane as decay.
-When Incoherence changes causal impedance, it allows processes to sidestep previous limitations and potentially emerge into new states.
-This impedance change signals fundamental alteration in how processes interact with constraints, opening new transformation pathways.
+Causal impedance (Z_Ψ) measures how a process resists governing rules.
+Typically it stays fixed and change happens within the same plane as decay.
+When Incoherence changes causal impedance, it lets processes sidestep previous limitations and emerge into new states.
+The impedance change signals a fundamental alteration in how the process interacts with constraints.

 Chapter 6: A Natural Theory of Light

-1. How does this Natural Theory of Light differ from traditional physics?
+1. How does Natural Reality’s view of light differ from traditional physics?

 Traditional physics describes light’s electromagnetic properties and quantum nature, focusing on how light behaves when measured.
-Natural Reality focuses on light’s fundamental role in causal propagation.
-Light is the mechanism through which causation extends and influence propagates continuously across causal spaces.
-Wave-particle duality arises from how different processes interpret and engage with this continuous propagation.
+Natural Reality identifies light’s more fundamental role.
+Light is the boundary between causation and interpretation.
+Variation travels across the Blue Space; each receiver interprets that variation in its own way.
+Wave-particle duality arises from how different processes engage with this continuous propagation.

-2. What is causal propagation and how does light facilitate it?
+2. What is causal propagation and how does light make it possible?

-Causal propagation is how influence extends from one process to another, creating new conditions and effects.
-Light doesn’t carry causes directly but creates conditions under which responses and new causes can arise in other processes.
-It provides the pathway for induction, where an effect in one causal space triggers a new cause in a different space without direct energy or information transfer.
-Light facilitates this by presenting variation that receiving processes can engage with according to their own internal models.
+Causal propagation is how influence extends from one process to another.
+Light doesn’t carry meaning.
+It creates conditions under which responses arise in other processes.
+It provides the pathway for induction, where an effect in one causal space triggers a new cause in another.
+Light facilitates this by presenting variation that receiving processes engage with according to their own internal models.

 3. How do causal spaces, induction, and light work together?

-Causal spaces are domains defined by unique governing rules that dictate how processes transform causes into effects.
-Induction is how an effect in one causal space initiates a new cause in another causal space.
-Light bridges these spaces, allowing processes to influence each other by making responses possible.
-The induced cause then propagates within its own causal space according to that space’s rules, potentially creating induced effects.
+Causal spaces are domains with their own governing rules.
+Induction is how an effect in one causal space initiates a new cause in another.
+Light bridges these spaces by making responses possible.
+The induced cause then propagates within its new space according to that space’s rules.

 4. What is causal impedance and how does it affect propagation?

-Causal impedance measures a process’s resistance to causal influence under specific governing rules.
-High impedance means strong resistance requiring substantial causes to produce effects, while low impedance allows effects to arise readily.
-Impedance affects propagation efficiency within spaces and influences how processes couple across different causal spaces through induction.
-For instance, exhibiting mass and responding to gravity depends on sustaining impedance to gravitational interaction rules.
+Causal impedance measures a process’s resistance to causal influence.
+High impedance means a substantial cause is needed to produce an effect.
+Low impedance means effects arise readily.
+Impedance determines propagation efficiency within a space and governs how processes couple across different causal spaces through induction.

-7. How does this framework explain the Big Bang and wave-particle duality?
+6. How does this framework explain wave-particle duality?

-8. What are the implications for communication, scientific models, and how we interact with reality?
+8. What are the implications for communication and how we interact with reality?

 Part III: Causality